ZhengQY421/CS-1332-Study-Guide/Study Guide.md

   1. Identify smaller/simpler subproblems
   2. Order of solving subproblems
   3. Solve subproblems before larger problem.
+### Longest Common Subsequence (LCS) Algorithm
+- Find the longest common subsequence of two strings, A and B.
+- A subsequence is defined as a set of characters that is contained in both strings in the same order
+  - Ex.
+LCS for ABCDE and AFUCE is ACE
+- Utilizes dynamic programming and a 2-D array, denoted L.
+  - L's row length is equal to the length of A, and its column length is equal to the length of B.
+- Have markers x and y track the index of each character in A and B, respectively.
+#### Steps:
+1. Fill the first row and column of L with 0's
+2. Compare A[x] and B[y], if they
+   - equal: fill L[x+1][y+1] with L[x][y]+1
+   - do not equal: fill L[x+1][y+1] with Max(L[x][y+1], L[x+1][y])
+3. Increment x by 1.
+4. Repeat Steps 2 until x reaches the end
+5. Increment y by 1, Set x to 0.
+6. Repeat Steps 2-5 until y reaches the end
+7. The value at L[A.length()][B.length()] is the length of LCS
+- Note that HB's slides allow -1 as an index for L, so for L, all the x+1 and y+1 above would be replaced with x and y, while the x and y would be replaced with x-1 and y-1, respectively.
+#### Finding the LCS
+1. Set x and y to A.length() and B.length(), reespectively.
+2. Have an array, denoted LCS, that reperesents each character of the LCS with each index.
+Have i represnet the index of LCS and set that to L[x][y]
+3. Compare A[x-1] and B[x-1]
+   1. if they equal, LCS[i-1] = A[x-1]. i--, x--, y--.
+   2. if they do not equal, comapre L[x-1][y] and L[x][y-1],
+      - if the first is bigger, x--.
+      - if the second is bigger, y--.
+4. Repeat steps 3 until x or y reaches 0.
+5. LCS array should now represent the LCS.

 ## XVII.
 Graphs
 - A graph is a set of nodes/vertices and a collection edges that connect each pair of vertices.